What is Bag Valve Mask: When and How to Use BVM Ventilation

 When to use a BVM?

-A Bag-Valve-Mask (BVM) is employed in specific medical scenarios where a patient is facing respiratory distress or failure.
-Here are situations in which using a BVM is warranted:
+A Bag-Valve-Mask (BVM) is used in specific medical scenarios where a patient is facing respiratory distress or failure.
+Here are situations when to use a BVM :

 1. Absence of Breathing: When a patient is not breathing at all, a BVM is used to initiate positive pressure ventilation (PPV), providing essential oxygen to the lungs.